 Attention Space Doxie fans.
-There’s gear coming.
+We have gear.
 Have you always wanted to support the strip but just haven’t found the right moment?
-You (dog or non-dog) will soon have an array of wonderful apparel to choose from.
+You (dog or non-dog) will now have an array of wonderful apparel to choose from.
 It’s a win-win.
 You help the strip, the strip helps your wardrobe.
-Stay tuned.

 Just last week Space Doxie published it’s one hundredth strip after a full year of being on the internet.
 Having put out one hundred comic strips starts to make me ask myself many inevitable questions.
 Will this comic make it?
 Do people really care about a space traveling dachshund with a bad attitude and a short attention span?
 Am I the only dachshund/science fiction lover in existence?
 Ironically, in the midst of the laborious fear and self doubt over the value of Space Doxie, I got an interesting and somewhat validating email.